Children and window cords don’t mix.

 Make the Switch to Cordless Blinds or Shades.
 The National Window Covering Safety Council recommends that only cordless window coverings be installed in children’s bedrooms and sleeping areas.
 Newer blinds are constructed to meet updated safety standards, so replace those manufactured before 2001.

-Shop our Safer 4 Kids collection (10% off in October) to make a smart choice for your home and your family.
+Shop our Safer for Children Collection to make a smart choice for your home and your family.

 Prevent Access to Cords.
 Move all cribs, beds, furniture and toys away from windows and window cords, preferably to another wall.
 These items could act as unintentional “step stools” that allow a child to reach a window or cord.